 Physical Characteristics of Sudakshina

 Physically, Sudakshina Kamboj is described as very tall, gaura- varna and extremely handsome (sudarshaniya) young prince.
-He is stated to be very fierce, brave, intelligent and illustrious warrior in the battlefield.
+He is stated to be a very fierce, brave, intelligent and illustrious warrior in the battlefield.

 Sudakshina at Abhisheka ceremony of Yudhisthra